Let the beauty we love be what we do.

 There are a hundred ways to kneel and kiss the ground.

 The project will draw on stories from local knowledge holders including WSU Scientists Dr Ian Wright and Professor Basant Maheshwari, Darug custodians Leanne Watson and Erin Wilkins and Historians Jan Barkley-Jack and Professor Grace Karskens and is also seeking stories, knowledge, experiences and input from the wider community.
+During 2019 research was undertaken, interviews conducted with over 30 participants and workshops held at a handful of schools, sharing stories and culture with Darug educator Erin Wilkins.

 South Creek Wianamatta Turning…A Place Making Community Arts Project in St Mary’s